School of Nursing

 Length of Program

 The program has a minimum of 68 credits hours for those with baccalaureate preparation and 37 credits hours for those with MSN preparation in certain practice areas.
-The program includes academic course work, clinical practice, a comprehensive examination, and a practice-focused scholarly project.
+The program includes academic course work, clinical practice, a qualifying examination, and a practice-focused scholarly project.
 Students may pursue the DNP degree on a full-time or part-time basis.

 DNP Program Curriculum